wagnerjfr/mysql-innodb-cluster/README.md

 ```
 ![alt text](https://github.com/wagnerjfr/mysql-innodb-cluster/blob/master/img/figure1.png)

-Don not close this terminal.
+Do not close this terminal.
 We will try the cluster's fault tolerance in the next section.

 ## 7. Fault tolerance